mcbottcher/cheat_sheets/tcl.md

   - `\0`: Octal number
   - `\u`: Unicode value
   - `\x`: Hex value

+- `if` statements
+  - "no" and "yes" can also be used as the test expression
+  - Expression can be enclosed in braces or quotes.
+Quotes do an extra round of substitution and should be avoided

 - Commands with `""`
   - Contents are substituted before use